blinkmobile/bmp-cli/docs/suggested-usage.md

     - you may have to repeat this step later if you invalidate your remote credentials, or if you work on a different project with a different origin

-4. double-check that you're logged in as expected

-    - `blinkm bmp whoami`

 ## Download Project Content